-Article 24 - Health Benefits
+Article 25 - Health Benefits

 - §1.
-The City will continue to assume the full cost of health insurance for full-time employees who are currently enrolled in the traditional (Patriot X) plan or the HMO (Patriot V) plan and who have been employed with the City on or before July 1, 2000.
-Said full-time employees would also be free to transfer from the Patriot V to the Patriot X plan at no additional cost to them.
-The benefits are more specifically provided for and explained in a brochure available to full-time employees. - The City will continue to assume the full cost of health insurance for new hires (full-time employees hired after July 1, 2000) who enroll in the HMO (Patriot V) plan.
-However, said new hires who elect to enroll in the traditional (Patriot X) plan at any point in time will be required to pay the difference between the Patriot V and Patriot X premiums. - §2.
-The City shall provide a generic prescription plan for full-time employees and their eligible family members.
+The City shall provide health insurance to all full-time employees with the Horizon Direct Access Design 8 plan (or equivalent plan).
+This coverage shall be fully paid by the City for such full-time employees and their eligible dependents.
+A benefits brochure with detailed plan information is available to employees.
+Former plans equivalent to Design 8 were the HMO and Patriot V plans. - §2.
+The City shall provide a generic prescription plan for full-time employees and their eligible dependents.
 A federally approved generic equivalent, if available, will be dispensed for name brand unless a full-time employee's physician specifically requires name brand.
 A full-time employee who receives name brand when generic is available shall pay the cost difference between the name brand and generic, except if the attending physician specifies no substitute for name brand.
 This cost will not be applied to the full-time employee's deductible.
 The co-pays are as follows:

 Name brand, including mail-order Generic, including mail-order

-2005: \$10.00 2005: \$ 5.00

-2006: \$10.00 2006: \$ 5.00

-2007: \$15.00 2007: \$10.00

-2008: \$15.00 2008: \$10.00

-2009: \$20.00 2009: \$10.00

 - §3.
-The City shall provide a basic dental care plan for full-time employees and their eligible family members.
-The selection of plans are a customary 50/50 Dental Plan, Delta-Flagship Health Systems, Inc. and Eastern Dental or its successors. - §4.
+Full-time employees and their eligible dependents shall receive a basic dental care plan and choose from among a customary Delta 50/50 Dental Plan, Delta-Flagship Health Systems, Inc. or Delta Preferred Provider Option, or their successors. - §4.
 The City shall provide employees with hepatitis B vaccination shots once during the employment.
 The City will pay for the cost of a test to determine the level of immunization.
 A booster shot will be given if required.
-The City recognizes that employees can be tested for Human Immunodeficiency Virus as needed without incurring fees to the employee.

-Note: The scientific date related to hepatitis B vaccination shots, the test to determine the level of immunization and booster shots has not been clarified through medical professionals.
-If any revisions are made by the medical professional, the City has the right to notify the Association of the recommended revisions, which will affect this section.
-The City reserves the right to review medical technology.
+The City recognizes that employees can be tested for Human Immunodeficiency Virus as needed without incurring fees to the employee. - Note: The scientific date related to hepatitis B vaccination shots, the test to determine the level of immunization and booster shots has not been clarified through medical professionals.
+If any revisions are made by the medical professional, the City has the right to notify the IAEP of the recommended revisions, which will affect this section.
+The City reserves the right to review medical technology. - §5.

-- §5.
 Full-time employees on approved Leave of Absence, pursuant to regulations of the State Health Benefit Program, are responsible for payment of said health benefits in accordance with the applicable regulations. - §6.
 The City retains the right to select the insurance carrier or to be self-insured for the provision of any health benefits.
-Any change in insurance provider that impacts the level of benefits or administrative procedures from those currently in place will be subject to negotiation.
+Any change in insurance provider that impacts the level of benefits or administrative procedures from those currently in place will be subject to negotiation. - §7.
+Upon the expiration of this Agreement, January 1, 2012, employees will pay the greater of the amount negotiated between the parties or the amount set forth by New Jersey law toward the maintenance of health benefits.

-Article 25 - Grievances
+Article 26 - Grievances